arwennna/Klopa/README.md

 admins , delivery men and customers).
 The project supports all of the functionalities of a delivery application (geo-locating, making orders, tracking deliveries, customer support - chat with the admin, creating/updating/deleting restaurants and products which they offer, etc.).
+The demo video for this app can be found [here](https://www.youtube.com/playlist?list=PLJ-vPK_hMdajw5fgbtSwm-ctuhsbDWfwE).